Hahnemann as Psychiatrist

 § 218 Here he explains the need to trace the physical symptoms before it turned into a disease of the mind and disposition:

-To this collection of symptoms belongs in the first place to accurate description of all the phenomena of the previous so-called corporeal disease, before it degenerated into a one-sided increase of the physical symptom, and became a disease of the mind and disposition.
+To this collection of symptoms belongs in the first place the accurate description of all the phenomena of the previous so-called corporeal disease, before it degenerated into a one-sided increase of the psychical symptom, and became a disease of the mind and disposition.
 This may be learned from the report of the patient’s friends.

 § 219 Some clues